 Other common but less potent ingredients include moisturizers, fragrances, humectants to keep wipes from drying out, thickeners to control product consistency, and preservatives to stop microbes from growing.
-In Doctor Butler’s baby wipes, I use a salt and natural herb mix to suppress microbial growth in my baby wipes formula, but many companies use chemical preservatives.
+In Doctor Butler’s baby wipes, we use a salt and natural herb mix to suppress microbial growth, but many companies use chemical preservatives.

 Polyester, polyethylene, and polypropylene are common cloth materials in baby wipes.
 These are plastics.
 They start as pellets, melted and then forced through tiny holes to create synthetic fibers.
 This material is cheap and tested to be safe for many faces, but it sticks around in the environment once disposed of.

 Rayon is another common cloth material.
 A lot of brands claiming to make plant-based wipes use Rayon, a fiber made from natural materials but processed with chemicals that can cause harm to the workers during the manufacturing process.
 And according to Green America, much of the wood Rayon is sourced from is grown from cleared old growth forests.

 The Safest Way to Use Baby Wipes on Your Face

 Your goal in searching for the safest baby wipes is to make sure you steer clear of ingredients that may trigger a sensitivity in your baby’s skin and face.
 Some wipes may be marked as baby face wipes, but any wipe with safe ingredients and materials will do.